teerthiladdad/ODT-2026-Hands-Off/README.md

 Describe the final version of your project.

 **Response:**
 `[We successfully built "Hands Off".
 The final physical model uses a laser-cut hexagonal base with two large, hinged MDF claws.
 The artifact sits centrally over the HC-SR04.
-The dual-servo pushrod mechanism is incredibly snappy and violent (in a fun way), making the failure condition very satisfying.
-The Game Master app connects flawlessly via BLE.]`
+The dual-servo pushrod mechanism is incredibly snappy and violent (in a fun way), making the failure condition very satisfying.]`

 ## 18.2 What Works Well
 - `[Point 1 The acceleration logic.
 It feels perfectly tuned to catch shaky hands.]`
-- `[Point 2 The dual-servo pushrod mechanism.
+- `[Point 2 The pushrod mechanism.
 It handles the heavy MDF with ease.]`
-- `[Point 3]`
+- `[Point 3 The counterweight pulley system which is sure to give a precise snap.]`

 ## 18.3 What Still Needs Improvement
-- `[Point 1 The HC-SR04 sensor sometimes catches the side of the claw if it isn't aligned perfectly.]`
+- `[The HC-SR04 sensor sometimes catches the side of the claw if it isn't aligned perfectly.]`
-- `[Point 2]`
+- `[The mechanical build in terms of overall precision could be better if made using precise measurements and materials.]`
-- `[Point 3]`
+- `[The replicability of the project can be a little complex considering the mechanics and time constraints which could be improved upon.]`

 ## 18.4 What Changed From the Original Plan
 How did the project change from the initial idea?